sbarzaghialteaup/test-cap-job/README.md

 # Getting Started

-Example to use a db transaction not related to a http request, we use for to scheduled jobs.
+Example to use a CAP db transaction not related to a http request, we use for to scheduled jobs.

 Main code in [server.js](srv/server.js#L3)